AryanK1511/OOP244-Seneca/README.md

 - WS08: 10/10
 - WS09: 10/10
 - WS10: Not Released
+-
+# Final Project
+- MS1: Not Released
+- MS2: Not Released
+- MS3: Not Released
+- MS4: Not Released
+- MS5: Not Released

 ### POINTS TO NOTE
 - After WS06, instead of having a lab and a DIY to solve, our workshops were divided into two parts.
 The first part is a lab and the second part is just a reflection.